 Of course, the process and approach are different but the basics that work for other co-founder search are the same that work for a Tech co-founder.

-CTOs come to a company at a very later stage, what they need is a Vice President (Engineering), who can help in building the portal (the web and mobile platform) and can help them in developing systems for scaling.
+CTOs come to a company at a very late stage, what they need is a Vice President (Engineering), who can help in building the portal (the web and mobile platform) and can help them develop systems for scaling.

 We all know that hiring great tech talent is hard and hiring a tech co-founder is 10x harder, but if you are clear about what you need for your business then it’ll be easy for you to get one.

-So the question you should ask yourself is any developer who is worth his salt, why would he join you?
-What should be his motivation to join?
+So the question you should ask yourself is “Why would any developer worth his salt join you?
+What should be his motivation to join?”